courros/hnco/README.md

 ### Dynamics

-The purpose is to study the dynamics of the maximum found so far.
+The purpose is to study the evolution of the maximum found so far.
 Each algorithm is run only once on each function.

 ### ECDF

-The purpose is to compute and plot the empirical cumulative distribution function of the runtime for each couple algorithm-function in a given set.
-Results are given for each function then globally.
+The purpose is to compute and plot the empirical cumulative distribution function of the runtime for each algorithm-function couple in a given set.
+Results are computed per function then globally.
 This experiment partly follows the experimental procedure of the COCO framework (see references).

+### Entropy

+The purpose is to study the evolution of the entropy of UMDA and PBIL.
+Each algorithm is run only once on each function.
+This experiment shares the script for running simulations with the dynamics experiment.
+However time is expressed in terms of number of iterations instead of number of function evaluations.

 ### Parameter

-The purpose is to study the influence of some parameter on the performances of a given algorithm applied to a set of functions.
+This experiment is similar to the benchmark experiment but the same algorithm is applied with some parameter taking values in a given set.
+In particular, this experiment explores the influence of the learning rate on the performance of PBIL.

 ### Runtime